swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 ```

-The existing init method will be marked as obsoleted and renamed, allowing the compiler to provide a fix-it:
+The existing init method will be marked as `obsoleted` and `renamed`, allowing the compiler to provide a fix-it:

 ```
 @available(_PackageDescription, introduced: 5.3, obsoleted: 6, renamed: